Voluntarily deregistering a company

 - How do I apply for voluntary deregistration?

-- What happens once I've lodged my application?
+- What happens once I've applied for voluntary deregistration?

 You can apply for voluntary deregistration by lodging an Application for voluntary deregistration of a company (Form 6010).